 #22 - The Boko Haram insurgency has displaced nearly 2.4 million people in the Lake Chad Basin3

-Nigeria today is amongst the countries with the highest overall conflict risk index and increased risk in socio-economic vulnerability, inequality, and food insecurity.
-After more than ten years of conflict, the Boko Haram terrorist group still firmly grip some states in the country.
+Nigeria today is amongst the countries with the highest overall conflict risk index and increased risk of socio-economic vulnerability, inequality, and food insecurity.
+After more than ten years of conflict, the Boko Haram terrorist group still firmly grips some states in the country.

 #23 - There were 2.6 million internal displacements due to conflict in the Middle East and North Africa in 20195

-There is an overall increase in the number of new displacements that pass through conflict and violence in Iraq and Syria.
+There is an overall increase in new displacements that pass through conflict and violence in Iraq and Syria.
 As the conflict in Iraq wanes, the figures reduce while Syria increases due to the country's ongoing fighting.